DrNossberg/Projtester/README.md

-Hello, and welcome here in this ProjTeser README!
+Hello, and welcome here in this ProjTeser README! :D

 This is the ProjTester, an EPITECH Programme made during my SYNTHESIS_POOL.